dianadiazc/customer-wa/content/work3/task-1.md

 <img src="../images/starting.png" alt="drawing" width="500"/>

-In this task, you will create two additional subnets in a second Availability Zone to improve application reliability.
+In this task, you will create **two additional subnets in a second Availability Zone** to improve application reliability.
+We can improve availability for applications by using two Availability Zones for our deployment and by separating the applications to separate tiers.
+We will use services that work across multiple Availability Zones, such as Elastic Load Balancing, Auto Scaling and Amazon RDS Multi-AZ.
+This will ensure tolerance to failures on the resource level and on theAvailability Zone level.

 At the end of this task this will be the lab architecture:

 <img src="../images/lab2-task1.png" alt="drawing" width="600"/>